 Birding Season in The Cordillera Blanca & Other Sites

 There are plenty of other birding sites in and around Huascaran National Park that are worth a visit and can be done as day trips from the Lazy Dog such as the Llanganuco valley, Lake Conococha, or the Ulta valley.
 While bird watching in the Cordillera Blanca is good all year round, the rainy-season (mid-December-mid-April) has the most bird activity.
 Don’t let the rain deter you as even in the rainy season you can typically count on sunny mornings with the rain arriving in the afternoon, making it perfect for morning excursions.
+Our outdoor cabins are perfect if you wish to wake up surrounded by bird sounds.
 Gladys Jiménez and Jim Sykes (www.lostcitytreks.com) have lived in Huaraz for over fifteen years and know the region and its birds well.
 They can accompany you to any of the above sites and many others both in the park and throughout Peru.